oldhamuk/loghive/README.md

 "Setting password for the user 'admin' to gain access to the Kibana portal.
 Repeat this set chaging the username from admin to your desired name to create extra logins."

-admin:`openssl passwd -apr1`" | sudo tee -a /etc/nginx/htpasswd.users
+echo admin:`openssl passwd -apr1`" | sudo tee -a /etc/nginx/htpasswd.users
 sudo systemctl restart nginx